- Casino

 The ballot measure was struck down in a very narrow vote that came down to 24-22, followed by another nerve-racking 24-23 vote during the reconsideration.
 Opponents against the bill simply did not budge on the matter and ruled it against the public’s best interest.

 All of this took place in the Senate.
-The House was actually far more opened to a sports betting legislative bill, having passed the bill with a 70-24 majority beforehand.
+The House was far more open to a sports betting legislative bill, having passed the bill with a 70-24 majority beforehand.
 2021 also saw lawmakers strike down a historical racing bill proposal that didn’t seem to sit well with senators.

 Latest Gambling News in North Dakota